samsheffield/Advanced_3D_Game_Design/docs/week9.md

-# CORE PROJECT: REVIEW PROOF OF CONCEPT PROTOTYPES
+# CORE PROJECT: WORK SESSION & LIGHTING REVIEW
 So excited to welcome you all back.
 Today, we'll meet as a group to...
 - Review proof of concept prototypes
 - Work session